j0ycod3z/WAIZ/Modernization.md

 npm install --save-dev sass
 ```
 **SCSS - Deprecated Warning Fix**
-- replace all imports in all scss files to:
+- replace all imports in all scss files
 ```scss
 @use "src/resources/base" as base;
 @use "src/resources/layout" as layout;
 @use "src/resources/forms" as forms;
 ```
-- Make necessary changes in scss files.
+- Make necessary changes in.
 ```scss
 // Before
 @include fonts();